bliebeskind/AnnotDB/README.md

 It has built in support for annotations from BLAST and HMMER's hmmscan program, but assumes that these will be run against Uniprot and PFAM, respectively.
-There is also support for user-defined annotations,which must be put in a csv file.
+There is also support for user-defined annotations, which must be put in a csv file.

 There are a few basic functions to help you search the database once you've